 - Maintain a Clear Voice from the Start

 Maintaining a clear brand voice right from the start is very important.
 If you demonstrate multiple personalities or approaches, you may confuse your followers.
-You may even annoy or upset them to that extent that they unfollow you.
+You may even annoy or upset them to the extent that they unfollow you.
 Consistency is key – whether you’re a person or a business.

 To avoid confusing your audience, define your voice, your values, and what you want to be known for.
 In addition, avoid bait-and-switch techniques at all costs.
-Be transparent, relevant, helpful, and make sure all your interactions have a single, unified goal.
+Be transparent, relevant, and helpful, and make sure all your interactions have a single, unified goal.

 Consistency Across All Networks Provides Sellers with Leverage

 Being consistent not only across your social networks but also across all the other channels you use (website, email, ads, etc.), will help your social sellers get the most out of your presence.
 If your messages are not coherent, you may drive away your customers.